 If you disagree with your 2017 rateable value

-If you have reason to believe that your 2017 rateable value is not correct, follow the instructions provided on the site.
-You will need to do the following (not available until 1 April 2017):
+If you have reason to believe that your 2017 rateable value is not correct, you will need to do the following:

 - Check - review and confirm the facts about your property held by the VOA

 - Challenge – once the facts are established, explain why you believe your valuation is wrong.

 An appeal on your 2017 rateable value is not possible, and may not be necessary, until you have completed check and challenge.

 If you disagree that you are liable for business rates

 If you are not satisfied that the council has made the correct decisions regarding your liability for payment, you must write to us saying why you should not be held responsible for paying.

 You should state your name and address, the reference number on your account and explain, with reasons, what you object to.